Ta-Ha: 114–123 The story of Adam

 This section begins with a proclamation of God's greatness, and then another address from God to Muhammad.
 Then, God relates the story of Adam.
-When God created Adam and asked the angels to bow before him, all but Iblis did not bow.
+When God created Adam and asked the angels to bow before him, all but Iblis did bow.
 Iblis (Satan) was punished and made the enemy of man.
 Satan tempted Adam, and Adam gave in, straying from God.
 But, Adam repented for his mistake and asked for God's forgiveness quite devotedly, for which God finally forgave him.

 Verse 114: "Exalted be God, the one who is truly in control.
 [Prophet], do not rush to recite before the revelation is fully complete…"

 Verse 116: "When We said to the angels, 'Bow down before Adam,' they did.
 But Iblis refused."

 Verse 121–122: "…Adam disobeyed his Lord and was led astray—later his lord brought him close, accepted his repentance, and guided him."